lakeside763/sovtech-challenge/README.md

 ### Project Setup
-The project has a src root which consist of backend and fronted app
+The project has a src root which consist of backend and fronted app The Solution was developed with Graphql.
+Apollo Client at the frontend and Apollo Server at the backend.

 ### Backend Setup
 1. Navigate to backend folder.